 She is shown here studying complex chemical reactions with computers.
 We use one of the world's most powerful computers to solve real world problems.
 Current projects involve modelling the breakdown of greenhouse gases, and investigating drug resistance in tuberculosis.
 Computer literate chemists can help solve all the problems of the universe!

 With highly sought-after computer skills, Kirsty is looking at careers in research, software development or other business enterprises, and is currently working in a related field with Aurora Energy in Hobart.

-Joe is a research fellow in the School of Chemistry, having graduated from the School with a PhD in Chemistry.
+Joe was a research fellow with Chemistry, having graduated with a PhD in Chemistry at UTAS.

 In a world first, the Australian Centre for Research On Separation Science (ACROSS) has developed a portable explosives "fingerprint" device which can process and analyse the complex chemical residues from homemade bombs in minutes.

 Joe is pictured here working with this useful invention, and looks forward to an exciting career in forensic research.

 Jane completed a BSc(Hons) in Chemistry and is now employed at the Pasminco Smelter in Hobart.

 Jane works as the Process Metallurgist in the Electrolysis Department and is required to provide technical advice and direction to Superintendents, Team Leaders and Operators of the Electrolysis Department.

 The role involves a variety of work including monitoring work in the plant, overseeing health, safety and environment, and looking at ways to improve production and reduce costs.